Analysis | Chuck Grassley’s bad defense of Trump’s DOJ scheme

 There have been, of course, instances in which Trump did follow through — the most notable case being when he fired FBI Director James B. Comey in 2017.

-Grassley said he was party to a May 2017 meeting in which Comey stated that Trump wasn’t personally under investigation in the Russia probe — something Comey, after his firing, ultimately confirmed had been true at the time.
+Grassley said he was party to a May 2017 meeting in which Comey said Trump wasn’t personally under investigation in the Russia probe — something Comey, after his firing, ultimately confirmed had been true at the time.
 To hear Grassley tell it, Democrats forced Trump’s hand by wrongly suggesting that Trump had been under investigation.

 “Because Comey kept the answer classified, we couldn’t rebut it,” Grassley said.
 “But Democrats knew it was a lie.
 And they kept on saying it until Trump fired Comey because he wouldn’t make the fact public.”

 This is certainly a take on the situation.
 But it doesn’t square with how either Trump or the White House explained it.
-Initially they said Comey was fired because of a recommendation from the Justice Department.
+Initially, they said Comey was fired because of a recommendation from the Justice Department.
 Then Trump blurted out that he was going to fire Comey regardless of that, and said he did so thinking about how the Russia investigation was “a made-up story.”
 (We knew at the time that the FBI was probing contacts between the Trump campaign and Russia, even if it wasn’t clear whether Trump was personally under investigation.)

 Trump clearly wanted Comey to say he wasn’t personally under investigation — as evidenced by Trump saying in firing Comey that Comey had told him that on multiple occasions — but it’s rather reductive to suggest that this is the reason for his firing.

 The last point here is Grassley’s stated purpose for speaking out: that Democrats are being misleading about the evidence.